5 CEO CV Examples [& Templates]

 Ensure your CEO CV format is effective

 A 1.15-page CV is enough of a formatting error to disturb some hiring managers.
 We don’t make the rules, but one of the most important formatting “DOs” is to ensure your CV is exactly one page.
-Though most people know this rule, some of the other important resume formatting ones go unnoticed.
+Though most people know this rule, some of the other important CV formatting ones go unnoticed.

 CV formatting tips for ensuring ATS and hiring managers are happy: